NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/05 - Vault Architecture/05 - Shamirs Secret for Unsealing Process/5 05 - Shamirs Secret for Unsealing Process.md

 ## Seal Stanza

-- In the Vault server config file, the particular seal type can be configured if usage of Shamir’s technique is not desired.
+- In the Vault server config file, the particular seal type can be configured if usage of Shamir's technique is not desired.

 ```go
 seal [name] {